lowlighter/metrics/README.md

 ```

 See all supported options in [action.yml](https://github.com/lowlighter/metrics/blob/master/action.yml).

+#### Preview vs release

+It is possible to use `lowlighter/metrics@master` instead of `lowlighter/metrics@latest` to get new features before their release, but some breaking changes may occur occasionally which could result in your metrics not being generated.

+#### What will happen ?

 A new SVG image will be generated and committed to your repository on each run.
 Because of this, the amount of your commits could be virtually increased which is probably unwanted.